Egypt

 Scores are from 0 to 100, higher scores are more desirable i.e. more conducive to economic growth.
 The lower the score, the greater the level of government interference in the economy and the less economic freedom a country enjoys.

 Egypt does not publish official house price statistics.
-The Central Bank of Egypt (CBE) is the best source of general economics statistics.
+The monthly real estate index from a private entity, Aqarmap, are the best available statistics for Egyptian house prices.
+The Central Bank of Egypt (CBE) is the source of general economics statistics.
 The CBE releases a quarterly economic review and a monthly statistical bulletin.